James23xr/CodingInterviewPrepForTheFuture/README.md

-Sure, let's adjust the README to reflect that structure, where each folder contains a different LeetCode question:

----

 # LeetCode Solutions

 Welcome to the LeetCode Solutions repository!
 This repository contains solutions to various LeetCode problems.
 The solutions are written in Python and are organized by problem.